Child and Family Specialist

 - Participate in professional development opportunities regarding anti-racism, oppression, and cultural humility/curiosity. and regularly assess own performance and program for related improvements.

 - Participate in ongoing job-related professional development, in-service trainings, and continuing education.

 - Assist with internal Childhaven staff training opportunities as available.

-- Comply with all Childhaven policies and procedures, including those regarding the identification and reporting of child abuse.
+- Comply with the agency's policy and procedures regarding the identification and reporting of child abuse.

 - Participate in regular administrative, clinical, and reflective supervision with designated supervisor.

-- Participate in schedule team and administrative meetings.
+- Participate in scheduled team and administrative meetings.

 - Contribute to federal, state, and local reporting requirements and reporting of child abuse.

-- Bachelor’s or Master’s degree in social work, psychology, counseling, or related field.
+- Master’s degree in social work, psychology, counseling or a related field.